Particular/docs.particular.net/samples/redis/sample.md

 ## Code walkthrough

-Both endpoints use a shared extension method to connect to the Redis instance at startup and make the Redis database instance available in the application container.
+Both endpoints use a shared extension method that connects to the Redis instance at startup and makes the Redis database instance available in the application container.

 snippet: use-redis

-When the Sender endpoint starts a random string is generated and stored in the Redis instance.
+When the Sender endpoint starts, a random string is generated and stored in the Redis instance.

 snippet: set-string